Jane White – City & Guilds Fashion (Adv), Cert Ed

 Sadly, throughout my teaching career, I have witnessed the demise of formal dressmaking education.
 These days there are few garment construction and pattern cutting courses available to adult learners, vocational or non-vocational.
 On the whole, courses that do still run pay scant attention to practical skills, emphasising design and portfolio skills over hands-on technical know-how.
 In formal education, there were many students on advanced vocational courses that did not meet their aims.
 Whilst not everyone wants or needs a formal qualification, what most people in this position want and definitely need, are good practical skills learnt from an experienced, enthusiastic and qualified teacher.

 I have a breadth of experience and expertise with a special knowledge in non-standard sizing and fitting.

 In 2005, I decided to do something about this and set up as an independent dressmaking teacher.
 I can now offer you what you actually want in a way that fits in with your life and I’m committed to offering you the highest quality teaching to help you produce professionally finished, stylish garments with a fantastic fit.

-For students who wish to gain a recognised qualification, it gives me great pleasure to be able to offer levels 1 and 2 City & Guilds Fashion and Pattern Cutting and to be one of only a handful of such providers in the north of England.
-With its commitment to high-level practical skills, supported by simple and relevant design theory, it’s my qualification of choice for anyone who wants to make clothes with stylish individuality to an exceptionally high standard.
+For students who would like a structured course of study, it gives me great pleasure to be able to offer the Jane White Couture Tuition Programme which follows the format and content of the recently withdrawn City & Guilds 7160 syllabus.
+With its commitment to high-level practical skills, supported by simple and relevant design theory, it’s for anyone who wants to make clothes with stylish individuality to an exceptionally high standard.

 Ropewalk Arts Centre – Lincolnshire